splunk/splunk-connect-for-snmp/docs/configuration/worker-configuration.md

 # Worker Configuration
-The worker is a service with is responsible for tasks execution like SNMP Walk, GET, or processing trap messages.
+The worker is a service witch is responsible for tasks execution like SNMP Walk, GET, or processing trap messages.

 ### Worker configuration file

-Worker configuration is kept in `values.yaml` file in section `worker`.
+Worker configuration is kept in `values.yaml` file in the section `worker`. `worker` is divided on 3 types of workers: `poller`, `sender` and `trap`.
 `values.yaml` is being used during the installation process for configuring Kubernetes values.

 ### Worker types